dubyte/dir2opds/README.md

  dir2opds inspect the given folder and serve an opds 1.1 compliant server

 # Overview
- There are good options to server books using opds.
-Calibre is good doing that but if your server is headless sometimes install calibre just for serve the books don't seems to be the best option.
+ There are good options to serve books using opds.
+Calibre is good for that but if your server is headless sometimes install calibre just for serve the books don't seems to be the best option.

- That is why calibre2opds exists, but if you just have too many books and you don't want to create a calibre library.
+ That is why calibre2opds exists, but if you have too many books and you don't want to create a calibre library.

- In that case dir2opds could help you to have an opds server from a directory if you follow one rule:
+ dir2opds could help you to have an opds server from a directory if you follow one rule:

  - A folder should have only folders or only files (aka books).